IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_volume_attachment.rst

     If set to true, when deleting the attachment, the volume will also be deleted.
 Default value for this true.

-  delete_volume_on_instance_delete (False, bool, None)
-    If set to true, when deleting the instance the volume will also be deleted.

-  capacity (False, int, None)
+  iops (False, int, None)
-    The capacity of the volume in gigabytes.
-The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.
+    The maximum I/O operations per second (IOPS) for the volume.

   encryption_key (False, str, None)